St. Anthony Park Community Garden

 Community Garden History

-The St. Anthony Park Community garden began in 1981 and has operated continuously since then.
+The St. Anthony Park Community Garden began in 1981 and has operated continuously since then.
 It was started by volunteers as a project of the Community Council.
 Located on an edge of the neighborhood that borders the railroad tracks, it provides an attractive screen between the railroad activity and the neighborhood.
 Gardeners plant flowers along the fence to bring more color and beauty to the area.
-It benefits the gardeners who rent plots, the neighborhood, the myriad of folks who walk or drive by at all hours of the day, both residents and those who work nearby.
+It benefits the gardeners who rent plots, the neighborhood, and the many people who walk or drive by at all hours of the day – both residents and those who work nearby.
 Each year the garden donates hundreds of pounds of produce to food shelters and local low-income residents as a commitment to food justice and sustainability in our community.

-Bordered by the railroad, highway 280, and the University busway, located near many industrial enterprises and within a few blocks of the light rail, the St. Anthony Park Community Garden is a true oasis in the midst of an intensely urban area.
+Bordered by the railroad, Highway 280, and the University busway, and located near many industrial enterprises and within a few blocks of the light rail, the St. Anthony Park Community Garden is a true oasis in the midst of an intensely urban area.

 Frequently Asked Questions